Super Lawyers

 Litigator Awards

-CVS Pharmacy Medication Errors Lawsuits
+CVS Pharmacy Lawsuits

-CVS Premises Liability Lawsuits
+CVS Premises Liability (Slip and Fall) Lawsuits

-Premises liability refers to lawsuits against property owners by people who are injured by some sort of hazardous condition (e.g., wet floor) on the premises.
+Premises liability refers to lawsuits against property owners by people who are injured by some hazardous condition (e.g., a wet floor) on the premises.
 These are often referred to as “slip and fall” cases.
 Lawsuits by customers against retail stores (such as Target or Walmart) are the most common type of premises liability case.

 CVS Medication Error Lawsuits

-High-volume pharmacies like CVS make drug dispensing or prescription filling errors a lot more frequently than most people would think.
+High-volume pharmacies like CVS make drug dispensing or prescription-filling errors a lot more frequently than most people would think.
 Drug dispensing errors can include situations where the pharmacy dispenses the wrong medication (i.e., a completely different medication than what the prescription calls for).
 Another common error involves dispensing the wrong dose (e.g., giving 100mg pills instead of 10mg pills).

 Most prescription error cases against CVS involve situations where the wrong drug results in a few days or weeks of physical distress and maybe a short hospital stay with no long-lasting health consequences.
 As a result, these cases tend to have a lower value.